KevinSilden/SildenRSS/README.md

 # SildenRSS
 Imports RSS feeds.
 Written in C++, as well as a compiler in powershell.
 Clickable titles, opens the "links"(blue titles) in web browser when clicked.
+Scrolling is working, but it doesn't scroll back up when changing RSS feeds(yet).
+So a bit b0rked.
 Will add a few more news sites later (maybe).
 Sets colours based on system(registry), light mode is atrocious atm.